phetsims/phet-info/deployment-info/chipper-2.0.md

 ## RC/production deployments and release branches

-New chipper 2.0 release branches will support building of all brands.
+Chipper 2.0 release branches support building of all brands.
 The branch name will ONLY ever be of the format `{{MAJOR}}.{{MINOR}}`, e.g. `1.7`, and that branch will only support building/deploying versions that match that major/minor combination.

 NOTE: Release branches are created for RCs.
 If you need to make a change after the first RC (but before publication), you will still want to follow the process for maintenance patches.